Premo36/DML2.X/README v2.2b.txt

 2)Click "remove", a confirmation message will pop-up.

 ============================CHANGELOG===========================
 (This is the latest changelog.
-You can read all changelogs here https://drive.google.com/file/d/1JmftFasvTYk60aeFedylvR0nQUnHSp1W/view)
+You can read all changelogs here https://p36software.net/downloads/dml2/changelog.txt) [23/02/2020 | 2.2b]
-[01/02/2020 | 2.2b]
--DML 2.X code gets released on github! https://github.com/Premo36/DML2.X (BSD 4-Clause License) -P36_utilitis.dll code integrated in the .exe, removed the .dll dependencies.
+-DML 2.X code gets released on github! https://github.com/Premo36/DML2.X (BSD 3-Clause License) -P36_utilitis.dll code integrated into the .exe (this .dll is no longer needed and can be deleted).
 -Improved CHEX3.wad identification: As it does not follow the IWAD standard (https://zdoom.org/wiki/WAD#Header), I used to rely on it's name to indentify it correctly as an IWAD, now i rely on it's checksum instead, so the iwad it's identified by it's content rather than it's name.
 -Varaibles and function renaming, improved code comments.

 Bugfixes
--Fixed bug where a file written in the BLACKLIST.TXT file would not be ignored if it was in the same folder as the blacklist file.
+-Fixed bug where files written in the BLACKLIST.TXT file would not be ignored if located in the same folder as the blacklist.txt file.

 ===================INFO===================
 AUTHOR TWITTER: @premo36